The Score (band): 2014–2015: The Score EP, The Score EP 2, Where Do You Run EP, and singles

 The Score released their debut EP, The Score EP, in 2014, which features earlier songs, "Dancing Shoes" and "Don't Wanna Wake Up".
 The EP also contained their earlier released covers of "Say Something" and "Holy Grail" as bonus tracks, as well as new songs, "Til The Stars Burn Blue", "Haunted", and "This Beating Heart," and a ScoreSundays acoustic version of "Dancing Shoes".
 The Score continued to release weekly ScoreSundays throughout the year.

 The Score announce the release of their second EP, The Score EP 2, in 2015 with the lead single, "Better Than One".
 The EP included tracks "Lost You", "Fall For Me", featuring Kate Lynne Logan, "In The Dark", "Real Life", and a remix of "Lost You" with Wavve Pilot.

 The duo gained recognition in early 2015, when the British supermarket chain Asda used their single "Oh My Love" in a major advertising campaign titled "Save Money, Live Better".
 According to Asda, part of the reason why they selected the song was because "they were unsigned and unknown".
-The song's placement in the advertisement helped the Score gain recognition and "Oh My Love" went to No. 43 on the UK Singles Chart in July 2015.
+The song's placement in the advertisement helped The Score gain recognition and "Oh My Love" went to No. 43 on the UK Singles Chart in July 2015.
 In the same year, the track became the most-detected song from an advertisement on Shazam.
-The song appeared in the 2015 film Alvin and the Chipmunks: The Road Chip.
-The Score released a single, "Catching Fire", shortly after the release of Oh My Love.
+The song also appeared in the 2015 film Alvin and the Chipmunks: The Road Chip.
+They released a single, "Catching Fire", shortly after the release of Oh My Love.

-After the success of "Oh My Love", the Score signed a record deal with Republic Records.
-They released their extended play, Where Do You Run, in September 2015.
-The Score released their cover of Post Malone's song "White Iverson" shortly afterwards.
+After the success of "Oh My Love", The Score signed a record deal with Republic Records.
+They released their third EP, Where Do You Run, in September 2015.
+The Score then released their cover of Post Malone's song "White Iverson" shortly afterwards.

 2016: "On and On" and Unstoppable EP

-On April 8, 2016, the Score released the song "Up" for the Sing Street Original Motion Picture Soundtrack.
+On April 8, 2016, The Score released the song "Up" for the soundtrack of the musical film, Sing Street.
 The duo released the single "On and On", which was featured in the spring programming lineup for HBO.
-After announcing on social media that a new EP would be released, the Score officially released the Unstoppable EP on September 23, 2016.
+After announcing on social media that a new EP would be released, The Score officially released their fourth EP, Unstoppable on September 23, 2016.
 The title track was later featured in the 2017 Power Rangers film.
 In 2017, "Unstoppable" was also used as the theme song for the World Series of Poker main event streamed live on ESPN2 and Poker Central beginning on July 8.
 In 2018, the song was used in advertising campaigns for Jeep Grand Cherokee.
-"Unstoppable" was also used in a Dude Perfect video titled "Water Bottle Flip Edition | Dude Perfect," which came out on July 18, 2016.
-"Unstoppable" received a gold award from RIAA, making it the band's biggest hit.
+"Unstoppable" was also used in a Dude Perfect video titled "Water Bottle Flip Edition", which came out on July 18, 2016.'
+"Unstoppable" received a platinum award from RIAA.